Genium-Framework/Appium-Support/README.md

 ##Changelog##
 *1.0.5*
 - Implemented the ability to provide a custom location to both node executable file and the appium.js file.
-This is useful in case Appium is installed via npm or if the user wants to have the files in separate locations for any reason.
+This is useful in case Appium is installed via npm or if the user wants to run custom versions of Appium and NodeJS together.
 - Added more unit test for Appium custom installations.

 *1.0.4*